nsiwek1/neuro140project/README.md

-# neuro140project
+# neuro140 project
-project for neuro 140 (human & artificial intelligence) - generazability of x-ray datasets in medical context
+project for neuro 140 (human & artificial intelligence) - generazability models for chest diseases recognition

 ## repo structure
-I used the Jupyter Notebook for most of my project but as i was reusing certain cells multiple times/with checking different versions of code
-Due to that the .ipynb files are not cleaned up, but they still show most of the results used in the paper.
-The .py files have cleaned version of code that should be better to read through.

-Each .py file contains code for a specific experiment, as described in the report.
-Final Writeup contains the details of methods, results and conclusions.

-Demo video is in the canvas comment.
+read the write up for the experiments describtion and results, code for each in separate .py file
 ## acknowledgements

-All code was written by me, experiment 3 version 2 was conceptually inspired by "A generalized deep learning model for multi-disease Chest X-Ray diagnostics" Bajwa et al.
+experiment 3 version 2 was conceptually inspired by "A generalized deep learning model for multi-disease Chest X-Ray diagnostics" Bajwa et al.